‘Winter is coming’: E.U. urges members to protect the poor while tackling high energy costs

 The commission indicated it would consider a new system of collectively buying and storing gas — a joint procurement process that could resemble the way the bloc approached coronavirus vaccines.

 Such an approach would allow member states to join forces in buying fuel and managing reserves, giving them more leverage in negotiations with suppliers.
-But the commission was noncommittal on this front, saying only that it would “explore the possible benefits” of the scheme.
+But the commission was noncommittal on this front, saying only that it would “explore the possible benefits” of the idea.

 “A more integrated European approach could potentially optimize costs and protect against price volatility,” Simson said.

-While some countries have called for the bloc to move faster and substantially reform gas and electricity markets, the E.U. has limited ability to intervene directly in the energy policies of its member states and Simson said national governments are best positioned to take action.
-Officials said supply is not an immediate risk, but prices will likely remain high through the winter.
+While some countries have called for the bloc to move faster and substantially overhaul gas and electricity markets, the E.U. has limited ability to intervene directly in the energy policies of its member states and Simson said national governments are best positioned to take action.
+Officials said supply is not an immediate risk, but prices probably would remain high through the winter.
 The issue is likely to dominate a summit of E.U. heads of state in Brussels next week.

 The European continent is not alone in the energy crunch.
 Across the English Channel, Britain is struggling with fuel shortages and panic buying at its gas stations, while India is running low on coal and China is rationing electricity.

-The European Parliament’s second largest political group is among those pushing the commission to commit to more concrete actions, such as temporarily freezing electricity prices at their early 2021 levels.
-“I don’t see how these vulnerable Europeans will find protection from these high bills with just words from the European Commission,” Dan Nica, a Romanian lawmaker from the Progressive Alliance of Socialists and Democrats, said in a statement.
+The European Parliament’s second-largest political group is among those pushing the commission to commit to more concrete actions, such as temporarily freezing electricity prices at their early 2021 levels.
+“I don’t see how these vulnerable Europeans will find protection from these high bills with just words from the European Commission,” Dan Nica, a Romanian lawmaker with the Progressive Alliance of Socialists and Democrats, said in a statement.

 The global crisis is partly the byproduct of pandemic-induced economic turbulence.
 When covid-19 shut the world down, energy use plummeted and prices fell.
 But economies have rebounded rapidly and demand has soared, sending prices sky rocketing.
 At the same time, an unusually cold European winter last year drained supplies and weather patterns in the North Sea led to lower than expected production from wind turbines.